bazilio74/SugaR/README.md

 SugaR is a free UCI chess engine derived from Stockfish.
-It is not a complete chess program and requires some UCI-compatible GUI (e.g. XBoard with PolyGlot, eboard, Arena, Sigma Chess, Shredder, Chess Partner, "Chess Ok Aquarium" or Fritz) in order to be used comfortably.
+It is not a complete chess program and requires some UCI-compatible GUI (e.g. XBoard with PolyGlot, eboard, Arena, Sigma Chess, Shredder, Chess Partner, Aquarium or Fritz) in order to be used comfortably.
 Read the documentation for your GUI of choice for information about how to use SugaR with it.